1st Mini Album (Jung Joon-young EP): Composition and singles

-"병이에요(Spotless Mind)", written by Luvan and Wonderkid, tells a story of a young man struggling to cope with the aftereffects of a painful break-up.
+"Spotless Mind" (병이에요), written by Luvan and Wonderkid, tells a story of a young man struggling to cope with the aftereffects of a painful break-up.
 The track is a song that highlights Jung Joon Young's deep emotional voice with a rock ballad sound.
 The name of the track was inspired by the American movie Eternal Sunshine on the Spotless Mind, which takes listeners on a movie-like experience with his imaginative and sorrowful melody and lyrics.
 A representative for the singer stated, "Jung Joon-young has strong opinions and also has a love for rock, which is reflected directly in his debut single.
 Through his music listeners would be able to know what kind of person Jung is, and what kind of music he would like to play."